 Making the best cappuccino at home is something we all want to strive for.
 Splashing out every morning for your favourite double-shot, caramel, extra-large, extra-foam cappuccino might be bliss on the senses, but not on the wallet.
-Luckily, we can now buy coffee machines that are compact and powerful, perfect for that morning brew.
+Luckily, we can now buy coffee machines, like a Breville, that are compact and powerful, perfect for that morning brew.

 To begin, you’ll need to do your research and find your ideal coffee machine.
 Then the fun begins!
 You’ve now got to decide on your favourite coffee bean – such a hard job trying all those coffees!
 In no time at all, you’ll be comparing the arabica percentage in your beans to the robusta.
 For those just starting out, this is a way of showing at what altitude the coffee beans were grown at.
 Arabica beans, grown at a higher altitude, are likely to give you a more acidic taste.
 Robusta beans are found at lower altitude and have a more bitter taste.